yugabyte/yugabyte-db/docs/content/preview/drivers-orms/go/yb-pgx.md

 </ul>

-The [YugabyteDB PGX smart driver](https://pkg.go.dev/github.com/yugabyte/pgx) is a Go driver for [YSQL](/preview/api/ysql/) based on [jackc/pgx](https://github.com/jackc/pgx/), with a additional [connection load balancing](../../smart-drivers/) features.
+The [YugabyteDB PGX smart driver](https://pkg.go.dev/github.com/yugabyte/pgx) is a Go driver for [YSQL](/preview/api/ysql/) based on [jackc/pgx](https://github.com/jackc/pgx/), with additional [connection load balancing](../../smart-drivers/) features.

-The driver makes an initial connection to the first contact point provided by the application to discover all the nodes in the cluster and, if required, refreshes the list of live endpoints with every new connection attempt.
-The refresh is triggered if stale information (by default, older than 5 minutes) is discovered.
+The driver makes an initial connection to the first contact point provided by the application to discover all the nodes in the cluster.
+If the driver discovers stale information (by default, older than 5 minutes), it refreshes the list of live endpoints with every new connection attempt.

 {{< note title="YugabyteDB Managed" >}}